UTokyo-FieldPhenomics-Lab/DeepWDT/README.md

 ### Infer on a new dataset

-To prepare a new datasets for inference, you have to use the following command line first:<br>
+To prepare a new datasets for inference, you have to use the following command line first:
 ```Shell
 python src/dataset/add_dataset.py --dataset name_of_the_new_dataset
 ```
 and then copy your videos to 'dataset/name_of_the_new_dataset/videos'.

-Then, to infer on this new dataset you can use the following command line (example):<br>
+Then, to infer on this new dataset you can use the following command line (example):
 ```Shell
 python -m src.inference.infer --version yowo_v2_nano --dataset name_of_my_dataset --video_format mp4 --len_clip 8 --img_size 960,540 --min_duration 55 --ext_tool labelme --result_video
 ```